rajathpatel23/learn_gpt_oss/src/tokenization.md

 The `byte_pair_encoding_algo.py` script in this repository provides a simple, hands-on example of this process.

+### BPE Training Process Visualization

+Our implementation shows the BPE training process in real-time:

+1. **Pre-processing**: The tokenizer processes ~1MB of Shakespeare text
+2. **Word Tokenization**: Identifies 15,057 unique word tokens
+3. **Pair Counting**: Analyzes frequency of adjacent character/token pairs
+4. **Merge Computation**: Learns 12,455 merge rules to build the final vocabulary

+This creates a vocabulary that efficiently represents Shakespeare's linguistic patterns, learning common words like "the", "and", "to" as single tokens while breaking down rare words into meaningful subparts.

 ---

 ### 3. Modern Tokenizers in GPT Models